-Section 17.128.110 of Oakland's Telecommunication Regulations requires that new wireless facilities shall generally be located on designated properties or facilities in the following order of ranked preference:
+Section 17.128.110 of the City of Oakland Telecommunication Regulations requires that new wireless facilities shall generally be located on designated properties or facilities in the following ranked order of preference:

-- A. Co-located on an existing structure or facility with existing wireless antennas. - B. City owned properties or other public or quasi-public facilities. - C. Existing commercial or industrial structures in non-residential zones (excluding all HBX Zones and the D-CE3 and D-C-4 Zones). - D. Existing commercial or industrial structures in residential zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones. - E. Other non-residential uses in residential zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones. - F. Residential uses in non-residential zones. (excluding all HBX Zones and the D-CE-3 and D-CE-4 Zones). - G. Residential uses in residential zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones.
+- A. Co-located on an existing structure or facility with existing wireless antennas. - B. City owned properties or other public or quasi-public facilities. - C. Existing commercial or industrial structures in non-residential zones (excluding all HBX Zones and the D-CE3 and D-C-4 Zones). - D. Existing commercial or industrial structures in residential zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones. - E. Other non-residential uses in residential zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones. - F. Residential uses in non-residential zones (excluding all HBX Zones and the D-CE-3 and D-CE-4 Zones). - G. Residential uses in residential zones, HBX Zones, or the D-CE-3 or D-CE-4 Zones.

-Facilities sited on an A, B or C ranked preference do not require a site alternatives analysis.
-Facilities proposing to locate on a D through G ranked preference, inclusive, must submit a site alternatives analysis as part of the required application materials.
-Since the proposed project involves the replacement of existing wood utility pole with a new PG&E pole within the public right-of way and installation of a new antenna and radio units within RM-2 Zone, the proposed project meets both B and G preferences and a site alternatives analysis is required.
+Facilities sited on an A, B or C ranked preferences do not require a site alternatives analysis.
+Since the proposed project involves the replacement of the utility pole and installation of new antenna and radio units located within RD-1 Zone, the proposed project meets preferences B, and a site alternatives analysis is not required.
+However, the applicant has provided a site alternatives analysis.
+(Attachment B)